LaihoE/SIMD-itertools/README.md

-### 🔥🚀 Performance gain compared to standard library 🚀🔥
+### 🔥🚀 Performance gain compared to the standard library 🚀🔥
 ![Performance gain of compared to std implementation (u32)](benchmark.png)